drhsqlite/fossil-mirror/www/gitusers.md

 Let’s get into something a bit more complicated: a case study showing how the concepts lined out above cause Fossil to materially differ in day-to-day operation from Git.

-The goal: you need to check out a version of a project by date.
-Perhaps your customer gave you a vague bug report referencing only a date rather than a version, or perhaps you’re poking semi-randomly through history to find a “good” version to anchor the start point of a [`bisect`][bis] operation.
+Why would you want to check out a version of a project by date?
+Perhaps because your customer gave you a vague bug report referencing only a date rather than a version.
+Or, you may be poking semi-randomly through history to find a “good” version to anchor the start point of a [`bisect`][bis] operation.

-My search engine’s first result for “git checkout by date” gives [a highly-upvoted accepted answer on Stack Overflow][gcod].
-It gives two alternative commands, the first of which is based on Git’s [`rev-parse` feature][grp]:
+My search engine’s first result for “git checkout by date” is [this highly-upvoted accepted Stack Overflow answer][gcod].
+The first command it gives is based on Git’s [`rev-parse` feature][grp]:

         git checkout master@{2020-03-17}

+There are a number of weaknesses in this command.
+From least to most
+critical:

+1. It’s a bit cryptic.
+Leave off the refname or punctuation, and it means something else.
+You cannot simplify the cryptic incantation in the typical use case.

+2. A date string in Git without a time will be interpreted as “[at localtime on that date][gapxd],” so the command means something different from one second to the next!
+If there are multiple commits on that date, that command can give different results depending on the time of day you run it.

+3. It gives misleading output if there is no close match for the date in target commit in the local [reflog].
+On a fresh clone, the reflog is empty, and even on a well-established clone, Git [automatically prunes][gle] the reflog to 90 days of history by default.
+This means the command above can give different results from one machine to the next, or even from one day to the next on the same clone.

-It’s a bit cryptic, but that’s not its major flaw: it only works if the target commit is in Git’s [reflog], which Git [automatically prunes][gle] to 90 days of history, by default.
-Worse, the command won’t fail outright if the reflog can’t resolve the given date, it will instead give an *incorrect* result on `stdout`, being the closest it can come to your requested date, even if that’s months or years out from your target!
-I’ve even managed to get it to give an incorrect result without the warning by running it on stale Git clones.
+    The command won’t fail outright if the reflog can’t resolve the given date: it simply gives the closest commit it can come up with, even if it’s months or years out from your target!
+Sometimes it gives a warning about the reflog not going back far enough to give a useful result, and sometimes it doesn’t.
+If you’re on a fresh clone, you are likely to get the “tip” commit’s revision ID no matter what date value you give.

-In other words, Git tries its best, and it may or may not warn if it fails, but it absolutely should never be trusted, because it’s working from a purgeable and possibly-stale local cache.
+    Git tries its best, but because it’s working from a purgeable and possibly-stale local cache, you cannot trust its results.

+We cannot recommend this command at all.
+It’s unreliable even in the best case.

 That same Stack Overflow answer therefore goes on to recommend an entirely different command: